hybridgroup/gobot/system/PWM.md

 ```

 > Before writing the period, all other write actions will cause an error "-bash: echo: write error: Invalid argument".
-> The "period" is a frequency divider for 1GHz (1000 will produce a frequency of 1MHz, 1000000 will cause a frequency of
+> The "period" is in nanoseconds (or a frequency divider for 1GHz), 1000 will produce a frequency of 1MHz, 1000000 will
-> 1kHz, her we got 100Hz)
+> cause a frequency of 1kHz.
+For the example 10000000 we have 100Hz.

 Now we should measure a value of around 1V with the meter, because the basis value is 3.3V and 30% leads to 1V.